AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter/README.md

 # RayTracer

-The goal of this project is to create a scene in 3D with a camera, lights (ambient, point, directional..), spheres, cylinder and plane.
+The goal of this project is to create a scene in 3D with a camera, lights (ambient, point, directional..), spheres, cylinders and planes.
 Then, we need to render the scene in a .ppm file.

 ## Installation

-To install this project, you need to follow this steps:
+To install this project, you need to follow these steps:

 ```bash
 git clone git@github.com:AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter.git